rohanmaity123/docs/docs/index.md

 - [Django DattaAble PRO](/admin-dashboards/django-dashboard-dattaable-pro/) - commercial product
 - [What is Flask](/what-is/flask/) - a short introduction (updated)
 - [What is Jinja](/what-is/jinja/) - a short introduction
+- [What is HEROKU](/what-is/heroku/) - a short introduction and a sample app
 - [Jinja Templates](/jinja-template/) - free & paid Jinja Templates
     - [Jinja Template - Argon Dashboard](/jinja-template/jinja-template-argon-dashboard/)
     - [Jinja Template - Black Dashboard](/jinja-template/jinja-template-black-dashboard/)